taciturnaxolotl/murmur/README.md

 - Use smaller models (tiny/base) for faster transcription
 - Ensure running on Apple Silicon for Neural Engine acceleration
 - Check Activity Monitor for thermal throttling

+### SSE stream disconnections
+If the SSE stream disconnects and you need to reconnect:
+- Use the `Last-Event-ID` header to resume from where you left off
+- The server keeps jobs in the database until explicitly deleted
+- Use `test_reconnect.sh` for automatic reconnection with exponential backoff
+- Server retries job lookups for 5 seconds before reporting "Job not found"

 ## License